linkchw/da-Vinci-Surgical-System/README.md

 ## View Results
 The simulation will process the image, detect tumors, and display the results.
 The combined image showing the "Before" and "After" states will be saved as surgery_result.jpg in the project directory.

-## Sample Output
+## Sample Input

-Below is a sample output of the project, showing the combined before and after images:
+Below is a sample Input of the project, that we uses:
 Main Picture (Before Surgery)

 ![Surgery Before](MRI-Brain-Images-abenign-bmalignant-images.jpg)

 This image shows the original brain MRI with the detected tumor highlighted in purple.
-Result Picture (After Surgery)
+Result Picture (Before and After Surgery)

 ![Surgery Result](surgery_result.jpg)

 This image displays the processed brain MRI after the tumor has been removed, with the tumor area marked in green and a darker highlight.